EXCLUSIVE: Canada’s $10-a-Day Daycare Faces Audit Following Complaints

 Ms. Hannen’s request was co-signed by other national and provincial child care operators, including the Canadian Council of Montessori Administrators, the Alberta Association of Childcare Entrepreneurs, and the Ontario Federation of Independent Schools.

-The federal daycare program was first announced in 2021, when the government proposed spending up to $27.2 billion over five years to create 250,000 daycare spaces and to lower rates to $10 a day by 2026.
+The federal daycare program was first laid out in Budget 2021, when the government proposed spending up to $27.2 billion over five years to create 250,000 daycare spaces and to lower rates to an average of $10 a day by the 2025-26 fiscal year.
 The goal of the policy is to make child care more accessible, especially for low-income families, and to allow more women to enter the workforce.

 “With Budget 2024, we’re creating more child care spaces, hiring more early childhood educators, giving them more training, and working with provinces like Ontario to make sure families get the care they deserve,” Prime Minister Justin Trudeau said in a statement in May.
 “Affordable, quality child care—that’s what fairness looks like.”